JaakkoAhola/LES-emulator-02postpros/README.md

 	- Filtered data in csv-format: {TrainingSet}_filtered.csv
 	- Response of UCLALES-SALSA training simulations.
 In this case the updraft velocity at cloud base: {TrainingSet}_wpos.csv
 	- subfolder DATA consists of omitting one point from training data and predicting that point with emulator
-	- Simulated vs Emulated data: *TODO*
+	- Emulated variable including filtered data:{TrainingSet}_simulatedVSPredictedData.csv

 - (getSensitivityAnalysis.bash)[getSensitivityAnalysis.bash] calls R-script (sensitivityAnalysis.r)[sensitivityAnalysis.r] for each training set